-Teri Garrett, a veteran physical education teacher and the district’s secondary PE coordinator, works with her colleagues to develop a program that meets state and national standards while empowering students to take charge of their fitness.
+Teri Garrett, a veteran physical education teacher and the district’s secondary PE coordinator, continually works with her colleagues to develop a program that meets state and national standards while empowering students to take charge of their fitness.
 Each unit focuses on different fitness concepts with the ultimate goal of using technology to help students learn to create detailed individual fitness plans.

 heart rate monitors